Don’t Miss Out! Sign Up for the Moviefone Newsletter Today.

 I Heard It Through the Grapevine

-Where to Watch I Heard It Through the Grapevine (1982)
+I Heard It Through the Grapevine (1982) Streaming - Where to Watch Online

-Craving a viewing of 'I Heard It Through the Grapevine' without leaving the house?
-Finding a streaming service to buy, rent, download, or watch the Pat Hartley-directed movie via subscription can be difficult, so we here at Moviefone want to do the heavy lifting.
+Ready to press play on 'I Heard It Through the Grapevine' from the comfort of your living room?
+Tracking down a streaming service to buy, rent, download, or view the Pat Hartley-directed movie via subscription can be confusing, so we here at Moviefone want to take the pressure off.

-We've listed a number of streaming and cable services - including rental, purchase, and subscription choices - along with the availability of 'I Heard It Through the Grapevine' on each platform when they are available.
-Now, before we get into the fundamentals of how you can watch 'I Heard It Through the Grapevine' right now, here are some particulars about the Living Archives Inc. documentary flick.
+We've listed a number of streaming and cable services - including rental, purchase, and subscription options - along with the availability of 'I Heard It Through the Grapevine' on each platform when they are available.
+Now, before we get into the nitty-gritty of how you can watch 'I Heard It Through the Grapevine' right now, here are some particulars about the Living Archives Inc. documentary flick.

 I Heard It Through the Grapevine starring James Baldwin, David Baldwin, Chinua Achebe, Amiri Baraka has a Not Rated rating, a runtime of about 1 hr 32 min, and a scheduled release date of March 3rd, 1982.